January 28, 1942

 March 20, 1942

-(Raids #15 & #16) The Japs seem to know that the fighters are expected.
+(Raid 15, Raid 16) The Japs seem to know that the fighters are expected.
 There's been a spy loose, but he was nearly caught and escaped by opening fire on our men.
 Now being chased along the coast.
 The Japs made two raids this morning, the first with four fighters who machine gunned the aerodrome and were driven off by A. A. MG fire, the second with a single bomber that dropped its load and dashed off.
 Reconnaissance planes are over all the time, apparently looking for the fighters which, alas did not arrive.
 The raids today resulted in no damage and no casualties but Tokyo Rose claimed that Moresby had been 'devastated'!
-(Reference: War Diary 1942)

 March 21, 1942

-A lone G4M1 Betty piloted by Kawai flies a reconnaissance mission from Rabaul to
+A lone G4M1 Betty pilot Kawai flies a reconnaissance mission from Rabaul to

 March 23, 1942

-Nineteen G3M1 Nells of the 1st Kokutai take off from Rabaul.
-Over Lae, three Zeros join as escorts on a mission against Port Moresby.
-The 1st Chutai (12 bombers) attack anti-aircraft emplacements.
-The 2nd Chutai (7 bombers) attack the airfield.
+Nineteen G3M1 Nells of the 1st Kokutai took off from Rabaul on a bombing mission against Port Moresby.
+Over Lae, three A6M2 Zeros from the 4th Kokutai escort them to Port Moresby.
+The 1st Chutai (12 Nells) bomb anti-aircraft emplacements.
+The 2nd Chutai (7 Nells) bomb 7 Mile Drone.
 Three bombers return with holes from anti-aircraft fire.
-Lost is A6M2 Zero piloted by Yoshii
+Lost is A6M2 Zero piloted by Yoshi'i (KIA).

-War Diary 1942 (Raid #17) This afternoon there was half and hour of great excitement when the Japs sent over their biggest air armada yet - 19 heavy bombers in two waves (9 + 10) and four Zero fighters - 23 planes.
+"Seventeeth Raid - This afternoon there was half and hour of great excitement when the Japs sent over their biggest air armada yet - 19 heavy bombers in two waves (9 + 10) and four Zero fighters - 23 planes.
 The bombers, tightly packed at 20,000' dropped sticks on the aerodrome and near the AA batteries without any success.
-Then the fighters came in low for a machine-gun and cannon attack and destroyed two of our fighters on the ground and damaged a third.
+Then the fighters came in low for a machine-gun and cannon attack and destroyed two of our fighters on the ground [P-40E A29-10 and P-40E A29-25] and damaged a third.
 The Japs, however ran into a hail of MG fire from many infantry posts.
 The pilot of one was shot through the groin.
 His machine swerved and crashed into hillside, ricocheted 40 yards then blew to smithereens.
 Fragments scattered over about 6 acres.
 Body of the pilot was hurled 500' through the air and the planes engine 100' beyond that.
-One other Jap fighter was seen diving into hills in flames and a third was hit and possibly didn't get home.
-Although given 35 minutes warning of the raid the fighters were on the ground or preparing to land and never joined action.
+[A6M2 Zero pilot Yoshi'i (KIA)] One other Jap fighter was seen diving into hills in flames and a third was hit and possibly didn't get home.
+Although given 35 minutes warning of the raid the fighters were on the ground or preparing to land and never joined action."

 March 24, 1942